eleva/candidate-test/README.md

      ```bash
      candidate-test$ sh cmd/host
      ```
+   or simply add to your host file 'skeleton.eleva-hosting.it'

-6. open terminal and execute the following line to install everything is required
+5. open terminal and execute the following line to install everything is required
      ```bash
      candidate-test$ cmd/run
      ```